 - Preheat oven to 350 degrees.

 - Mix together graham cracker crumbs, espresso powder and melted butter.

 - Press into 9” springform pan and bake for 8-10 minutes.
 Set aside to cool.

 - Once crust is cooled, wrap pan in plastic wrap and then wrap in

 - aluminum foil.

-- In the bowl of an electric mixer, mix cream cheese and sugar on medium speed till fully
+- In the bowl of an electric mixer, mix cream cheese and sugar on medium speed until smooth.

-- Add cornstarch and espresso powder, and continue to mix until fully incorporated, scraping down the bowl as needed.
+- Add cornstarch and espresso powder and continue to mix until fully incorporated, scraping down the bowl as needed.

 - Pour batter into prepared pan and place in a roasting pan.

 - Fill roasting pan about a quarter of the way with hot water and